FeatherFramework/feather-admin/README.md

 - Freeze, cage, handcuff, or remove a player from a vehicle
 - Apply several optional player effects
 - Open the menu with a key or chat command
+- Record admin actions in the server console and optionally Discord

 ## Dependencies